skesamsetty/python-api-challenge/README.md

 Analysis has been performed on the cities randomly selected from across the world.
 Farmost Cities from equator in the Northern Hemisphere included Longyearbyen, Svalbard, Norway and Qaanaaq, Greenland; and in the Southern Hemisphere were Ushuaia, Argentina (Southernmost tip of South America) and Punta Arenas, Chile.

-Equator is considered to be 0 Degrees Latitude.
-Positive latitudes are considered to be Northern Hemisphere and Negative latitudes are considered as Southern Hemisphere.
+Equator is at 0 Degrees Latitude.
+Positive latitudes are considered to be Northern Hemisphere and Negative ones are considered as Southern Hemisphere.

 Analysis across Latitudes based on different weather indicators
 - `Maximum Temperatures`: During this time of the year, Max temperatures seems to be higher/warmer near the equator.
 While moving from equator, Max temperatures seem to be reducing and are lesser and colder in the Northern Hemisphere; Southern Hemisphere seems to be still warmer than the northern region.